nnbaocuong99/CICD-template/README.md

 ## ✨ what's happening????😱:
 *this is a basic CI/CD template project made by me*

-👋 guys! ty for reaching and reading this, so.. heading to the point, i made this and sharing to all new users who starting to learn docker, k8s and wanna know abt the CI/CD pipeline.
+👋 guys! huge thanks for reaching and reading this, so.. heading to the point, i made this and sharing to all new users who starting to learn docker, k8s and wanna know abt the CI/CD pipeline.

 based on vpost core and multi-accquire clusters, this project is going to include the following things:
 - k8s, k3s, rke (checking the logstack by ELK, prometheus is not available)